 Clear leaves and compost them

 Leaf mould is worth its weight in gold, so it’s well worth collecting up leaves to make your own.
-Contain the leaves in a simple open frame made of chicken wire, or pack them into black bin bags.
-Sprinkle with Garotta, moisten the leaves and tie them up.
+Contain the leaves in a simple open frame made of chicken wire, or pack them into black bin bags, or even an empty compost bag.
+Sprinkle with Garotta, moisten the leaves, and tie them up.
 Leave the bags for a couple of days before piercing all over with a garden fork.
-Then move out of the way to a shady place and leave for a year by which time the leaves should have rotted down to a rich dark pleasant-smelling mixture.
+Then move out of the way to a shady place and leave for a year by which time the leaves should have rotted down to a rich, dark, pleasant-smelling mixture.
 This can be used as a mulch or dug in as a soil improver – especially useful for woodland plants.

-Continue to plant evergreens and conifers at the beginning of the month, while the soil is moist and still retains some warmth.
+Continue planting evergreens and conifers at the beginning of the month, while the soil is still moist and retains some warmth.
 Do remember to water well if the weather is dry – new plants still need moisture at their roots even in winter.

 November is a good time of year to plant new hedges.
 You’ll see bundles of bare-rooted hedging plants in garden centres now.
-Prepare your site well, digging in lots of organic matter such as homemade compost, or try Gro-Sure Farmyard Manure before you plant.
-You can also use specialist tree and shrub compost which strengthens trees and shrubs from the inside out.
+Prepare your site well, digging in lots of organic matter such as homemade compost, or try Westland Farmyard Manure before you plant.
+You can also use a specialist tree and shrub compost, which strengthens trees and shrubs from the inside out, and has a 6-month slow-release feed too.

 Protect tender plants from frost

-Protect tender plants such as Phormiums, tree ferns and Cordylines in case frost should strike.
+Protect tender plants such as Phormiums, tree ferns, and Cordylines in case frost should strike.
 It may be easiest to move large containers into a sheltered corner and cover them altogether with horticultural fleece rather than covering each plant individually.
+For potted plants, you can even use plant jackets that allow air, moisture, and water to reach your plants, ensuring they remain healthy while being shielded from the cold.

 Autumn lawn care

-There is still time to aerate and feed your lawn before the weather turns cold.
+There is still time to feed your lawn before the weather turns cold.

 - Rake up leaves